Privacy: Technology

 As technology has advanced, the way in which privacy is protected and violated has changed with it.
 In the case of some technologies, such as the printing press or the Internet, the increased ability to share information can lead to new ways in which privacy can be breached.
 It is generally agreed that the first publication advocating privacy in the United States was the 1890 article by Samuel Warren and Louis Brandeis, "The Right to Privacy", and that it was written mainly in response to the increase in newspapers and photographs made possible by printing technologies.

 In 1948, 1984, written by George Orwell, was published.
 A classic dystopian novel, 1984 describes the life of Winston Smith in 1984, located in Oceania, a totalitarian state.
 The all-controlling Party, the party in power led by Big Brother, is able to control power through mass surveillance and limited freedom of speech and thought.
 George Orwell provides commentary on the negative effects of totalitarianism, particularly on privacy and censorship.
 Parallels have been drawn between 1984 and modern censorship and privacy, a notable example being that large social media companies, rather than the government, are able to monitor a user's data and decide what is allowed to be said online through their censorship policies, ultimately for monetary purposes.

 In the 1960s, people began to consider how changes in technology were bringing changes in the concept of privacy.
 Vance Packard's The Naked Society was a popular book on privacy from that era and led US discourse on privacy at that time.
 In addition, Alan Westin's Privacy and Freedom shifted the debate regarding privacy from a physical sense, how the government controls a person's body (i.e. Roe v.
 Wade) and other activities such as wiretapping and photography.
 As important records became digitized, Westin argued that personal data was becoming too accessible and that a person should have complete jurisdiction over their data, laying the foundation for the modern discussion of privacy.

 New technologies can also create new ways to gather private information.
-For example, in the United States, it was thought that heat sensors intended to be used to find marijuana-growing operations would be acceptable.
-Contrary to popular opinion, in 2001 in Kyllo v.
-United States (533 U.S. 27) it was decided that the use of thermal imaging devices that can reveal previously unknown information without a warrant does indeed constitute a violation of privacy.
+In 2001, the legal case Kyllo v.
+United States (533 U.S. 27) determined that the use of thermal imaging devices that can reveal previously unknown information without a warrant constitutes a violation of privacy.
 In 2019, after developing a corporate rivalry in competing voice-recognition software, Apple and Amazon required employees to listen to intimate moments and faithfully transcribe the contents.